-U.S. Senate Affirms Ben Carson As The New Secretary Of Housing And Urban Affairs
+US Senate Confirms Ben Carson As Secretary Of Housing And Urban Development

 The U.S. House of Representatives confirmed that Ben Carson would be the first African-American member of Donald Trump’s Cabinet.
-Moreover, the retired neurosurgeon and ex-presidential candidate has been assigned as the new Secretary of Housing and Urban Affairs by the United States Senate under the Trump administration.
+Moreover, the retired neurosurgeon and ex-presidential candidate has been approved as the new Secretary of Housing and Urban Development by the United States Senate for the Trump administration.

 Mr. Carson was effectively able to receive the consent of the Upper House by a relatively close margin.
 He received 58 votes in favor and 41 against after which he was unanimously approved of his new role in Trump’s government.
 It’s rather surprising to note that even though he came to be considered as one of the strongest rivals of Trump during the Republican race for the presidency until his candidacy suffered a hard setback after the caucus of Iowa, Ben Carson faced relatively less difficulty in obtaining his role as the new Housing Secretary despite his apparent lack of aptitude demonstrated in the Senate confirmation hearing.
 Since Trump has quite a knack for Twitter, he tweeted saying he “is thrilled to nominate Ben Carson as our next Secretary of the US Dept. of Housing and Urban Development.”